Skip to content

 Can I use Deutsch-Landia for C1 prep without a Premium subscription?

-The Free Plan includes the complete placement test (1002 questions, calibrated up to C1) so you can confirm your level, plus the first 7 A1 lessons and access to 3 bilingual stories and 2 games.
-For the complete C1 curriculum (Konjunktiv I, erweiterte Partizipialkonstruktionen, hochsprachlich connectors, nominalstil, idiomatics, rhetoric) and for all 4892 vocabulary words across all levels, you need Student Premium (5 EUR / month or 37 EUR / year) or Family (8 EUR / month or 59 EUR / year, up to 5 child accounts).
+The Free Plan includes the complete placement test (1002 questions, calibrated up to C1) so you can confirm your level, plus the first 5 grammar lessons and access to one interactive bilingual story and 3 games per day.
+For the C1 vocabulary (growing) and all the vocabulary across all levels, you need Student Premium or Family (up to 3 child accounts) — see the Subscriptions page for the exact price in your currency.
 All plans have one-click cancellation and we do not require a card at Free signup.
+The structured C1 lessons are in development and launch progressively in 2026.

 Ready to start German C1?

 Free placement test, no card.
 15 minutes and you find out your real level.
-If you are already at B2-C1, the system suggests the right lessons with Leo.
+If you are already at B2-C1, you start with the C1 vocabulary available today — the C1 lessons with Leo are in development (launching 2026).